grantpassmore/Real-Algebra-Playground/README.md

 Who Are We?
 ===========

-The RAHD Team is (mostly) based at the University of Edinburgh.
+The team is (mostly) based at the University of Edinburgh.

 Current Members
 ---------------